 Lead Organisation: Friends of Bride's Mound, Somerset Wildlife Trust and South West Heritage Trust

-Creation of new, year-round meeting and activity Round House that will protect, interpret and make accessible the heritage and natural environment of some 33 acres.
+Creation of a year-round destination that will protect, interpret and make accessible the heritage and natural environment of 33 acres.

 Funding